hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 ## Conclusion

 In this tutorial, you have learned how to visualize data with the `matplotlib` and `seaborn` package.
-There are other packages available and maybe other ways to make the same figure, but at least now you know the basics.
+There are other packages available and other ways to make the same figure, but at least now you know the basics.